 Actalent's chemical regulatory compliance team takes a multidisciplinary approach to compliance.
 The team's backgrounds range from chemistry to software to materials sciences and engineering.
 Past projects involved working with clients' supply chain, R&D, design, and materials departments.
 The team's current focus is on environmental regulations, including the REACH program in Europe, as they pertain to the automotive and aerospace industries, among others.

-In this interview about environmental regulations, team members Alison Fraser, a chemical engineer, and Dr. Frederic Busnel, a material sciences specialist, answer questions about the following topics:
+In this interview about environmental regulations, team member Alison Fraser, a chemical engineer, answers questions about the following topics: